jamulussoftware/jamuluswebsite/wiki/en/Software-Manual.md

 You can filter the list by server name or location.
 To list only occupied servers, enter a "#" character.

-If you know the IP address or URL of a private server, you can connect to it using the Server Name/Address field.
+If you know the IP address or URL of unregistered server, you can connect to it using the Server Name/Address field.
 An optional port number can be added after the address using a colon as a separator, e.g, `jamulus.example.com:22124` (Note that IPv6 addresses must be entirely enclosed in square brackets).
 The field will also show a list of the most recently used server addresses.